ChryssaNab/ECG-Heartbeat-Classification/README.md

 ### [**Baseline Individual Classifiers**](#) <a name="baseline"></a>

-In our baseline models, we train a CNN model from scratch for each patient individually, using fully-supervised mode, without integrating pre-trained knowledge.
+In our baseline models, we train a CNN model from scratch for each patient individually, using fully-supervised learning mode, without integrating pre-trained knowledge.
 To initiate this process, execute the following command:

 ``` shell
 $ python3 src/main.py --state individuals